-With student loan debt reach record levels, American families are seeking more ways to help their children save for higher education.
+With student loan debt reaching record levels, American families are seeking more ways to help their children save for higher education.
 One solid option is investing in a 529 college savings plan.
+If you’re thinking about financing your family’s education, a financial advisor could help you create a financial plan for your needs and goals.
+Let’s break down the best 529 plans for 2021.

 Each state, except Wyoming, sponsors at least one of these savings vehicles, as does Washington, D.C.
 Money you contribute to these plans comes from after-tax dollars, so your contributions can reduce your taxable income.
 Your money also grows tax-free.
 And you won’t face any taxes if you withdraw money for 529 qualified educational expenses like tuition.